openvinotoolkit/openvino/docs/notebooks/226-yolov7-optimization-with-output.rst

 post-training mode (without the fine-tuning pipeline) to optimize YOLOv7.

-   **Note**: NNCF Post-training Quantization is available as a preview feature in OpenVINO 2022.3 release.
+   **NOTE**: NNCF Post-training Quantization is available as a preview feature in OpenVINO 2022.3 release.
 Fully functional support will be provided in the next releases.